guettli/bash-strict-mode/README.md

 Instead of trying to understand the syntax of Makefile (for example `$(shell ...)`), I recommend to call a Bash script.

+A Bash script has the benefit that formatting (shfmt) and ShellCheck are available in the editor.

 ## Perl Compatible Regular Expressions: `grep -P`

 Unfortunately there are several different flavours of regular expressions.